Real-Time Learning of Predictive Dynamic Obstacle Models for Robotic Motion Planning: Simulations and Experiments

 \subsection{System Hardware and Experiments}

-This section validates the full pipeline on hardware.
-Our experiment in Fig.~\ref{fig:stewart-structure} is motivated by a naval application.
+This section experimentally validates the complete method in a setup (Fig.~\ref{fig:stewart-structure}) motivated by a naval application.
 Currently, payloads are loaded into their silos by a ship-board crane while the ship docks in a port, where no ocean swells affect the safety of the loading process.
-It would be desirable to load these payload units into their silos while the ship is underway, potentially in heavy seas.
-However, in active sea states, the ship sways about with the ocean swells.
-Anticipating deck motion would enable the controller to compensate during payload delivery.
+It would be desirable to load these payloads while the ship is underway, potentially in heavy seas.
+In active sea states, the ship sways in response to ocean swells.
+Anticipating deck motion via a learned predictive model would enable the crane controller to compensate during payload delivery.

-The testbed is a scaled crane mounted on an \emph{E2M eMove eM6-300-1500} five-DoF Stewart platform that can reproduce wave-induced ship motions.
-A VN-100 IMU measures linear accelerations and angular velocities of the simulated heaving deck at 30\,Hz.
-Using these measurements, the framework generates 2.0\,s i.e., $31$-step horizon forecast.
+The testbed is a scaled crane mounted on an \emph{E2M eMove eM6-300-1500} five-DoF Stewart platform that can reproduce wave-induced ship deck motions.
+A VN-100 IMU measures orientation (quaternion) and angular velocity of the simulated moving base at 30\,Hz.
+These measurements correspond to the platform (deck) motion only, which is modeled as a time-varying base motion input to the crane-payload system.
+Using these IMU data, the framework generates a $31$-step horizon open-loop forecast ($\approx$1.0\,s) of the platform motion.
+Payload and crane dynamics are not directly predicted and are instead assumed to evolve downstream in response to the predicted base motion.

 This setup enables two evaluations: (i) whether the variance-stable denoising observed in simulation persists under real IMU noise and (ii) whether short-horizon sliding window Hankel-DMD predictions remain within a bounded threshold suitable for MPC integration.
 Fig.~\ref{fig:stewart-prediction} (top) shows a representative trajectory where $N=250$ sample context buffer (gray) feeds the pipeline, generating $31$-step forecasts (red) aligned with the ground truth (dashed black).
 The open-loop predictor achieves an RMSE of $0.012$\,m/s.